 Publishing and ethics

 Papers published in the Journal of Early Years Education must adhere to the professional and ethical guidelines set by the Editorial Board.
-These guidelines are guided by the Committee on Publication Ethics (COPE) standards for the conduct of journal editors (COPE Guidelines) and the expectations set out in the Code of Scientific Ethics of the Hungarian Academy of Sciences.
+Its publication and ethical guidelines are based on the recommendations of the Committee on Publication Ethics (COPE) Core Practices, as well as the Principles of Transparency and Best Practice in Scholarly Publishing (COPE, DOAJ, OASPA, WAME, 4th edition, 2022).
+When handling cases relating to research integrity and publication ethics, the editorial board applies COPE’s guidelines and decision-making flowcharts (COPE Flowcharts).
 All stakeholders contributing to the publication of a paper must agree to the standards of professional and ethical conduct expected.

 Duties of the Editors